 - with the pressure built up in the lungs and diaphragm open the mouth very slightly and listen to the air stream. does it sound as if it is being released at very high pressure? experiment with this until you can release a little bit of air at very high pressure.
 Work to utilize the abdominal region to create the pressure and not the throat, shoulders, or face.

 - Try to tighten those muscles without closing the mouth and building up air pressure.
 I like to practice this by blowing against my lips as above, feeling the push of the muscles in my abdomen, then keep the muscles tight but release the air pressure.
 Hold the muscles and feel the sensation.

 - Now work to tighten and strengthen these muscles and just get accustomed to the sensation of tightening these muscles.
 When you can utilize these muscles without needing to take in large amounts of air you will be better at blowing the air at very high speed without needing to push so much air volume.

 The oboe should not take a lot of air volume to play, but it will require a lot of air pressure.
 High pressure, low volume.
 Contemplate that idea.

-My goal within this article is to encourage students to look their own understanding of air support.
+My goal in this article is to encourage students to look at their own understanding of air support.
 I encourage you to really dig deep to understand if you could be breathing in a way that makes oboe playing a better experience.
-Do not just blow into the oboe, think and feel what you are doing.
+Do not just blow into the oboe, think, and feel what you are doing.
 Develop efficiency and comfort in your own playing, no one else will ever be able to give you that.
 Spend time with the exercise outlined above to get in tune with the internal sensations within the body.
 Conceptualize how the pressure is being created in the system and work towards efficiency.
 Find a reed that works well and feels comfortable.

 Please subscribe to my mailing list, and leave comments about your own experiences with this topic.
 I would love to hear how other oboists approach air support.
 Happy oboe-ing